UniversalScientificTechnologies/xDOS_doc/DEMODOS/index.md

 ## Software

 The DEMODOS system is controlled through a software [TUI interface](https://en.wikipedia.org/wiki/Text-based_user_interface) written in Python.
 The software provides mission operators the ability to simulate radiation levels and control what is displayed on each participant's DDU and PAD.
 The software also includes features to simulate stochastic noise, making the experience more realistic.
-The software is intended to be run on the server available to the DEMODOS devices over the wifi network.
+The software is intended to be run on the server available to the DEMODOS devices over the WiFi network.
 Mission operators control the software through the [SSH](https://en.wikipedia.org/wiki/Secure_Shell) protocol running the user interface application.

 ![Demodos operator interface](https://github.com/user-attachments/assets/b746ed27-2748-4429-8d20-bde783a12b54)